johnmutuma5/coc-lwc/README.md

 ## Installation

-Install by running this command in vim/NeoVim `CocInstall coc-lwc`.
+Install by running this command in vim/NeoVim `:CocInstall coc-lwc`.
 Enjoy.